 On the eastern outskirts of Forres lies a real surprise.
 Between the old and new routes of the A96 as they converge on the B9011 roundabout, is Sueno's Stone.
 This 21ft high Pictish cross-slab is the tallest surviving stone, and one of the richest examples of Pictish art in Scotland.
 It was discovered, buried, in 1726, and given the name, mistakenly, after the Norse king, Swein Forkbeard.

 Forres has other attractions for visitors.
-In the heart of the town is the Falconer Museum, in memory of the botanist, geologist and paleontologist Hugh Falconer, who came from Forres.
-Just sought of its southern edge lies the Dallas Dhu Distillery.
-No longer in production, this is maintained in working order by Historic Environment Scotland and provides a unique insight into the distiller's art.
+In the heart of the town is the (yet to reopen) Falconer Museum, established in memory of the botanist, geologist and paleontologist Hugh Falconer, who came from Forres.
+Just south of its southern edge lies the (also currently closed) Dallas Dhu Distillery.
+No longer in production, this has been maintained in working order by Historic Environment Scotland and, when open, provides a unique insight into the distiller's art.

 If your interest is in active distilleries, then Benromach Distillery and its visitor centre, just north of the Forres bypass, is well worth visiting.
 The smallest distillery in Speyside, it is owned by the long established Elgin-based whisky bottlers, Gordon & MacPhail.

 Two miles north-east of Forres is the small village of Kinloss.
 Here you find Kinloss Barracks, home to 39 Engineer Regiment.
 Kinloss was previously an RAF Station and a preserved Nimrod MR2 maritime patrol aircraft, XV244, can be seen parked on the North-West corner of the base beside the Findhorn road.
 A nearby graveyard is home to the ruins of what was once one of the most important abbeys in Scotland, Kinloss Abbey.